Qiskit/qiskit/docs/migration_guides/opflow_migration.rst

      - Alternative

    * - :class:`~qiskit.opflow.list_ops.ListOp`
      - No direct replacement.
 This is the base class for operator lists.
+In general, these could be replaced with Python ``list``\s.
+For ``Pauli`` operators, there are a few alternatives, depending on the use-case.
-For ``Pauli`` operators, the alternative is :class:`~qiskit.quantum_info.PauliList`.
-For lists of state representations, an option is :class:`~qiskit.quantum_info.StabilizerTable`
+       One alternative is :class:`~qiskit.quantum_info.PauliList`.

    * - :class:`~qiskit.opflow.list_ops.ComposedOp`
      - No direct replacement.
-Current workflows do not require composition of states and operators within one object.
+Current workflows do not require composition of states and operators within one object (no lazy evaluation).

    * - :class:`~qiskit.opflow.list_ops.SummedOp`
      - No direct replacement.
 For ``Pauli`` operators, use :class:`~qiskit.quantum_info.SparsePauliOp`.